paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   Once two nodes perform a manifest/acknowledgement exchange, they can send `Statement` messages directly to each other for any new statements they might need.
+    -   This limits the amount of statements we'd have to deal with w.r.t. candidates that don't really exist.
+See "Manifest Exchange" section.
 -   There are limitations on the number of candidates that can be advertised by each peer, similar to those in the cluster.
 Validators do not request candidates which exceed these limitations.